Johnty01/Johnty01/README.md

     👯 I’m looking to collaborate on NodeJs, Golang and Java Projects.

 - 🔭 I’m currently working on ...
+Nielsen - Adintel Business
-DBAT Axis - Bank projects
+- 🔭 I have worked on ...
+DBAT Axis - Bank projects, which is the third largest private bank in India.
 - 🌱 I’m currently learning(exploring depths) ...
 MERN stack
 - 👯 I’m looking to collaborate on ...
 Golang, Java and Node JS projects
 - 🤔 I’m looking for help with ... mentoring, hiring etc.